Pakeeza1508/AI-Champioship/QUICKSTART.md

 ## Step 4: Try It Out!

 1. Open your browser to **http://localhost:5173**
-2. You'll see the AeroCraft interface with:
+2. You'll see the FutureCraft interface with:
    - Left panel: Text input, parameters, reference images, export
    - Center: 3D viewer (with a placeholder wing)